Learn how to create and drop synonyms in Oracle with syntax and examples.

 - stored procedure

 - materialized view

 - user-defined object

-The public phrase allows you to drop a public synonym.
-If you have specified public, then you don't specify a schema.
+PUBLIC allows you to drop a public synonym.
+If you have specified PUBLIC, then you don't specify a schema.

-The force phrase will force Oracle to drop the synonym even if it has dependencies.
-It is probably not a good idea to use the force phrase as it can cause invalidation of Oracle objects.
+force will force Oracle to drop the synonym even if it has dependencies.
+It is probably not a good idea to use force as it can cause invalidation of Oracle objects.

 Let's look at an example of how to drop a synonym in Oracle.